GII/emdb_experiments_gii/docs/source/index.md

 - [Default experiment](experiments/default_experiment.md): Experiment implemented using a Discrete Event Simulator that simulates, without physics, the Baxter robot, which has two arms.

-- **Oscar experiment**: Experiment using two robotic arms in Gazebo.
+- [Oscar experiment](experiments/oscar_experiment.md): Experiment using two robotic arms in Gazebo.

 You can find more information about each experiment in its respective section.